powercodeacademy/phrg-lodash/README.md

 Check out the resources below to find benchmarks on how much faster pure JS is compared to `lodash`.
 Also check out the last resource link to view some side by side comparisons on how to use pure JS functions instead of `lodash`.

 With all of that said, there are still some particularly useful `lodash` functions to reach for, such as `get` and `isEmpty`.
-Feel free to include `lodash` in your JS Project and use its functions that do not yet have JS equivalents.
+Feel free to include `lodash` in your Final Project and use its functions that do not yet have JS equivalents.

 ### Resources